DUI Arrests by Tampa Police Department

 - the transport to the Central Breath Testing facility at Orient Road Jail.

-In many of these cases, the arresting officer will later claim that the video equipment malfunctioned in some manner.
-If the failure to preserve the video was willful or if the officer intentionally destroyed the video, then the trial court can impose various sanctions including the dismissal of the charges, or less serious sanctions such as preventing the officer from testifying about the subject's statements or performance on field sobriety exercises.
+Sometimes the arresting officer will claim that the video equipment malfunctioned in some manner.
+If the failure to preserve the video was willful or if the officer intentionally destroyed the video, then the trial court can impose various sanctions including dismissing the DUI case entirely.

 Information from the Tampa Police Department